If the home of your dreams costs more than about a half-million dollars, you’ll need to take out what is known as a jumbo loan.

 Interested homebuyers can get prequalified online by providing some basic personal and financial information.
 Should you require additional support, Chase customer service is available by email or by phone during regular business hours.

-Rocket Mortgage by Quicken Loans: Best for Easy Application
+Rocket Mortgage: Best for Easy Application

 Rocket Mortgage is an online mortgage platform associated with Quicken Loans.
 What sets this company apart is its online application, designed to simplify the process for potential borrowers while saving them time.
 Without having to speak to anyone, you can promptly find out the amount you qualify for either online or via the mobile app.
 This streamlined process made an impression when it was introduced in 2015, and its convenience is a big reason why Quicken is now the largest mortgage lender in the country.